LoadingMagic/BDO-Alerts/README.md

 Keeping this status updated with the most recent status is hard and we will strive for 99% accuracy.

 🌍 Multi-Region & Platform Support
-Full support for NA, EU, Console NA, and Console EU with region-specific boss timers and alerts to keep your community updated on the most recent boss spawns or alerts.
+Full support for NA, EU, Console NA, and Console EU with region-specific boss timers and alerts.
+Keep your community updated on the most recent boss spawns or alerts.

 💥 Custom Role Management
 Create custom roles with emoji reactions, descriptions, and individual messages per role for organized management.